asbjrnmunk/amaes/README.md

 # 🧠BRAINS-45K dataset
 All models are pretrained on 🧠BRAINS-45K, the largest pretraining dataset available for brain MRI.

+[NEW!]
+We have released a new dataset of 60K brain MRI callled FOMO60k, which is available for download on [Hugging Face 🤗](https://huggingface.com/fomo-mri/fomo60k).

 **All code necesarry to reproduce the dataset will be made available as soon as possible**.